Illustration by Tracy Dai

 4. 3D everywhere!

-3D visuals have found their way into many mainstream experiences.
+3D designs have found their way into many mainstream experiences.
 From Nintendo to cartoons, we’ve evolved from flat experiences to something more 3D.
 It’s no surprise that this trend has found its way into design, as well.

 A parallax website design 3D design to break the boundaries between digital space and reality.
 It adds depth and realism to your site and captivates the user in a unique way.
 And with the rise of VR, designing 3D elements is in much higher demand.
 It’s a great way to create an immersive experience on your site, encouraging your user to stay longer.